Fuel Cell Leak and Failure Detection Techniques

 A hydrogen leakage detection system for fuel cell systems that enables quicker detection of hydrogen leakage by strategically placing sensors.
 The detection system includes an outer shell housing the fuel cell stack and hydrogen tanks, with a hydrogen sensor inside the shell.
 A porous sheet separates the shell into upper and lower regions.
 The fuel cell components are in the lower region beneath the sheet, while the sensor is in the upper region.
 The sheet allows hydrogen permeation.
 If there's a leak in the lower fuel cell area, the porous sheet lets the leaked hydrogen diffuse upwards, increasing the concentration around the sensor for faster detection.

-7. Hydrogen Supply Fault Detection and Response in Fuel Cell Systems
+7. Hydrogen Supply Fault Detection and Response System Using Pressure Sensing and Consumption Estimation in Fuel Cells

 Hyundai Motor Company, Kia Motors Corporation, 2022